willleem/Batch-analysis-manager/README.md

 # Batch Analysis Manager

 A lightweight, experiment-agnostic batch job runner for particle physics and other data-heavy workflows.

-This tool automates running the same analysis script across many datasets, handles retries, logs output, and can merge results — without needing heavy clu$
+This tool automates running the same analysis script across many datasets, handles retries, logs output, and can merge results — without needing heavy cluster software like HTCondor or SLURM.

 ---